 What I decided to do was to use the D-Link DCS-932L Wireless N Day/Night Home Network Camera to monitor my balcony during the time some renovation was going on — as the building’s owner left ladders against the balcony’s side overnight one time.
 The software provided can let you set it up to function as a motion detector but I just took a “peek” now and then over the course of the night.
 Without the “night-vision” capabilities of the D-Link DCS-932L Wireless N Day/Night Home Network Camera, that wouldn’t have been possible.
 And surprisingly enough, the black and white image actually looks better to me than color — especially as the contrast tends to be higher.
 Expecting good detail — bad!
 But seeing someone mucking around in the dark — good!

-D-Link DCS-932L Wireless N Day/Night Home Network Camera
+Review of D-Link DCS-932L Wireless N Day/Night Home Network Camera

 At a retail of 9 (much less “street”), the D-Link DCS-932L Wireless N Day/Night Home Network Camera provides a dependable method for viewing a location remotely.
 Add in the “night-vision” ability and the software, and you’ve a video security camera that is capable all out of proportion to its price.